SECURIoTESIGN/SECURIoTESIGN/SECURECloudMobilePRACTICES/guides1/Authentication_guide.md

 ## Authentication

 **Authentication** is the process of verification that an individual, entity or website is who it claims to be.
-Authentication in the context of mobile applications is commonly performed by submitting a user name or ID and one or more items of private information that only a given user should know.
+Authentication in the context of mobile or web applications is commonly performed by submitting a user name or ID and one or more items of private information that only a given user should know.

 **User ID's**
 Make sure your usernames/userids are case insensitive.